Eurovision Song Contest 2015 Grand Final

 The Grand Final

 27 countries competed in the Grand Final of the 2015 Eurovision Song Contest, the largest number ever.
 10 qualifiers from each of the Semi-Finals, the so-called Big Five as well as hosts Austria and special guest Australia all took to the stage.
 The voting was tense with the three big favourites, Russia, Sweden and Italy battling it out for victory.
-Sweden's Måns Zermelöw took the trophy with his song Heroes meaning that the Eurovision Song Contest will be hosted by Sweden for the second time in three years.
+Sweden's Måns Zermelöw took the trophy with his song Heroes meaning that the Eurovision Song Contest would be hosted by Sweden for the second time in three years.

 Facts and figures